Last Updated on August 6, 2022

 - The ticket obviously includes access to the rest of Islands of Adventure, if you buy a hopper, you can go into Universal Studios next door on the same ticket.

 - Although all the cast members are dressed up in costumes and school uniforms, they obviously had American accents (being in America!) and for me this kind of ruined the affect as Harry Potter is very English and it was strange having the wrong accent in the uniforms!!
-(Just to cover myself, I have NOTHING against the USA accent, after all my husband obviously has one and I’ll probably end up with one after I emigrate…but Harry Potter is English so it was strange!)
+(Just to cover myself, I have NOTHING against the USA accent, after all I live in America now…but Harry Potter is English so it was strange!)

 - The queues for the rides can be pretty awful and there’s obviously no control on the amount of people that are let in the area so it gets crowded throughout the day.